 - Adjust the font to the desired size

 - Tap "Apply" to retain your chosen settings

 4. Disable automatic screen rotation

 If sudden motion can bring about an attack, you may want to prevent the screen from automatically rotating when you tilt the phone.
 Samsung, iPhone and Android devices all allow users to disable this feature in the settings. *Hint: An easy shortcut is to swipe up or down (depending on your device) and tap the screen rotation icon.

 5. “Reduce motion” (iPhone)

 As smartphone displays have become sharper and more sophisticated, so too have some their visual dynamics and motion effects.
 In an effort to downplay some of these features for people who have migraine, vertigo, or other conditions that are exacerbated by motion, many manufacturers have allowed users to turn them off.
 Reduce motion in your iPhone settings will change quick zooms into soft fades, minimize bouncing app icons, and eliminate the motion effects of the background (known as “parallax”).

-This graphic illustrates how to activate the "reduce motion" feature on the iPhone
+This video illustrates how to activate the "reduce motion" feature on the iPhone

 6. Use a simplistic wallpaper image

 It may seem obvious, but having a busy photo or a design with striped patterns for your phone’s wallpaper or background can increase the visual clutter on your display—especially when you layer app icons of varying color and designs on top of it.
 Try changing your background screen to a minimalist photo or even a single color or soft gradient wallpaper to enhance the contrast with the other elements on the screen and make everything a little easier to read.